Skip to content

 return parse_json(llm.complete(JUDGE_PROMPT.format(...), temperature=0))

-The problem: run the same conversation twice and you can get different scores (e.g. 0.74 vs 0.71).
-Turning temperature down helps, but you still get noise from the hardware and steady biases in the model (favouring long answers, confident tone, etc.).
-Tweaking the prompt helps a little; it doesn’t remove that.
+The problem: if you run the same conversation twice, you can get different scores (for example, 0.74 versus 0.71).
+Lower temperature helps, but you still get noise from the stack and steady bias in the model (for example, favoring long answers or a confident tone).
+Prompt tweaks help a little, but they do not remove the issue.

-Why trends break: if repeat runs wobble by about 0.03, you can’t trust small moves on a chart, so a drop from 0.82 to 0.76 might be noise, not a real regression.
+If repeat runs differ by 0.03, you cannot trust small moves on a chart.
+A drop from 0.82 to 0.76 is just noise, not regression.

 # Repeat variance (pseudocode)